TEACHER: Paulina

 Solution 2

-Print the tape script and keep it at hand, read it a couple of times before the lesson – be prepared to read it.
+Print the tape script and keep it at hand, read it a

 Problem 3